 For the instances where one book was made into more than one version of a movie (e.g. one in the 80s and one more recently), we focused on the most recent film.

+A more concise explanation with the links to all the python code is available on the GitHub README.md (https://github.com/naim-panjwani/books_and_films).
+Highlights of some of the code is given below.

 Extract: